 The OWB holster is a straightforward design, without any gadgets or doo-dads that interfere with the holster’s purpose.
 It is, however, very customizable.
 You can order this in a variety of cants, rides and with different sweatshields.
 Additionally, a variety of colors are available, including semi-custom colors like the ATAC-FG I ordered mine in.
 These are excellent holsters, and at $60 they are a real value.

 The original holsters that Beretta introduced for the Nano have disappeared from their website.
-It isn’t much of a loss, since they didn’t offer anything that other manufacturers are making.
+(Update: the holsters can be found by clicking here.
+A carbon fiber version is also available here.)
 However, Beretta is making a new “Hybrid Holster” for the Nano.

 The Hybrid Holster is a design that looks similar to the CrossBreed holsters, but it includes holes throughout the leather backer that are said to increase airflow.
 This should reduce the amount of sweating and discomfort associated with these types of holsters.
 Price? $64.